Time Warner buys Bleacher Report sports website

-Time Warner Inc said its Turner Broadcasting unit had bought sports website the Bleacher Report to bulk up the media company's Internet sports presence, which includes websites such as NASCAR.com and NCAA.com.
+Time Warner Inc said its Turner Broadcasting unit has bought sports website the Bleacher Report to bulk up the media company's Internet sports presence, which includes websites such as NASCAR.com and NCAA.com.

 Bleacher Report publishes more than 1000 articles a day on its website, which drew 10.1 million total unique visitors in June, according to ComScore.
 Bleacher Report was the ninth-most visited sports website in June in the United States in terms of total unique visitors, according to ComScore data.
 The top U.S. sports website is Yahoo Sports!, followed by ESPN.